ArchipelagoMW/Archipelago/worlds/hk/docs/setup_en.md

 ## Hints and other commands
 While playing in a multiworld, you can interact with the server using various commands listed in the [commands guide](/tutorial/Archipelago/commands/en).
-In order to do this, install the latest release of the [Archipelago software](https://github.com/ArchipelagoMW/Archipelago/releases/latest) and connect to your slot with the Archipelago Text Client to enter commands.
+You can use the Archipelago Text Client to do this, which is included in the latest release of the [Archipelago software](https://github.com/ArchipelagoMW/Archipelago/releases/latest).